XTree

 XTree is a file manager program originally designed for use under DOS.
-It was published by Underwear Systems, later Executive Systems, Inc. (ESI) and first released on 1 April 1985, and became highly popular.
+It was published by Executive Systems, Inc. (ESI) and first released on 1 April 1985, and became highly popular.
 The program uses a character-mode interface, which has many elements typically associated with a graphical user interface.

-The program filled a required niche in the market, as DOS shipped with only a command-line file manager, until the generally unsuccessful DOS Shell that was provided with MS-DOS 4.0.
+The program filled an acquired niche in the market, as DOS shipped with only a command-line file manager, until the generally unsuccessful DOS Shell that was provided with MS-DOS 4.0.
 Even then, the speed and features of XTreeGold were superior — specifically support for the Zip compression format and ability to undelete files.
 The program also has the benefit of requiring very little memory, essential at a time when less than 640 kB of memory was available for programs to run.